henrymbuguak/An-E-commerce-Created-Using-Django/README.md

 ### Project Status
-So far we have created I simple function to render our index page, we can also be able to serve our static files like css, js, image etc. We have also configure our database setting, we will be using mysql but you can use the database of your choice.
-Django support some of the most popular databases like oracle, sqlite etc.
+So far we have created I simple function to render our index page, we can also be able to serve our static files like css, js, image etc. We have also configured our database settings, we will be using mysql but you can use the database of your choice.
+Django support some of the most popular databases like oracle, sqlite etc. Today I got a chance to integrate our site with Bootstrap Framework.
+Modern site requires you to target mobile phones and Bootstrap gives that ability due to responsiveness.
+In this project we will focus more on logic, design will done later later stages.

 ### Motivation
 The main reason behind the creation of this project is to set a new challenge for myself because as programmer